-The athletic program is open to all full-time, regularly enrolled students who are in good standing with the university and who are in compliance with the eligibility requirements indicated below.
-Concordia athletes compete in men's and women's basketball, cross country, golf, soccer, track and field, men's baseball, and women's softball and volleyball.
+The athletic program is available to all full-time, qualified students who are in good standing with the university and who are in compliance with the NCAA and Concordia University academic eligibility requirements indicated below.
+Concordia athletes compete in men's and women's basketball, cross country, golf, soccer, tennis, track and field, men's baseball, and women's softball and volleyball.

 The Faculty Athletic Representative, the NCAA Compliance Officer, the Athletic Director and the Registrar are charged with the responsibility of ensuring that all participants in intercollegiate athletics are eligible in accordance with the rules and regulations of the NCAA prior to their representing the institution in any manner.
-This responsibility is taken very seriously and eligibility is carefully checked.